reallymello/zipcode-detail-lookup/README.md

 ![Function Coverage](./badges/badge-functions.svg)
 ![Branch Coverage](./badges/badge-branches.svg)

 Given a US zip code, provided or random, this program returns the associated State, County, City, and other useful information; latitude, longitude, density, population, military designation, timezone.
 Also, provides ability to search for zip codes using population size, state, county, city, latitude, and longitude.
+Last, the ability is provided to calculate the miles or kilometers between two zip codes.

 The data source contains US states and territories.